30 Salesforce Consultant Interview Questions & Answers

-With the success of our recent Admin & Developer Interview posts, it’s now time to release one for the budding consultants out there!
-The Salesforce Consultant position is a logical step for admins wanting to climb the career ladder, or for seasoned IT professionals who are looking to transfer their skills over to a high growth industry.
+With the success of our recent Admin and Developer Interview posts, it’s now time to release one for the budding consultants out there!
+The Salesforce Consultant position is a logical step for admins wanting to climb the career ladder, or for seasoned IT professionals who are looking to transfer their skills over to a high-growth industry.

 Within this post, we’ve tried to mirror the variety of questions you would get in a real-life interview, these would include both technical and also softer skilled questions.
 As some of these answers can include a wide range of answers, we will give you a selection of possible responses.

 1. What advice would you give to a customer (with little to no SF experience) who is planning to self-implement?